Power out for hundreds of thousands, roadways snarled with ice and snow from dangerous winter storm

 CBS News meteorologist Nikki Nolan said the storm "will linger in the New England region through Monday morning before finally exiting the U.S. later in the day," followed by "frigid cold temperatures well below average for this time of year."

-President Trump approved emergency declarations for at least a dozen states by Saturday, with more expected to come.
+President Trump approved emergency declarations for a dozen states by Sunday, with more possible.
 The Federal Emergency Management Agency pre-positioned supplies, staff and search and rescue teams in numerous states, Homeland Security Secretary Kristi Noem said.

 "We just ask that everyone would be smart — stay home if possible," Noem said.